mauroleme/IoT-Project/README.md

 3. When `dp_kpa` exceeds the saturation threshold, the LED turns ON and `estado` is set to `SATURADO`.
 4. All values are published via MQTT to the public broker.
 5. Node-RED subscribes to the topic, parses the payload, and writes to InfluxDB.
-6. Grafana queries InfluxDB using the Flux query in `influxdb/query_filtro_agua.flux` and displays live panels.
+6. Grafana queries InfluxDB using the Flux query in `query_filtro_agua.flux` and displays live panels.

 ---